TheOdinProject/curriculum/archive/extra_stuff/lessons_in_progress/pairing/how_to_pair.md

 When you're done with your session, you've got code sitting on someone's computer that you'd both like to have.
 If you're using git to save your work and push to a github repo, just make sure the repo is public and both of you will have access to it or be able to fork it as necessary (a good incentive to start using git...).

 If you aren't using git yet, just have the student with the code on their hard drive email out the files or a .zip archive of them to make sure both people have it.

-If you're now really curious about git, check out the git section of [Web Development 101](/web-development-101/git-basics) for an introduction to this incredibly important tool.
+If you're now really curious about git, check out the git section of [Foundations](/foundations/git-basics) for an introduction to this incredibly important tool.

 ## Additional Resources